ibm-cloud-docs/activity-tracker/at_faq.md

 There are 2 ways by which you can access the auditing events in your account:
 - Option 1: You can see auditing events through {{site.data.keyword.at_full_notm}} event viewing.
 This is the default option.
 For more information, see [Getting started tutorial](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-getting-st).
-- Option 2: You can configure {{site.data.keyword.atracker_full_notm}} event routing per region in your account.
+- Option 2: You can configure {{site.data.keyword.atracker_full_notm}} Event Routing per region in your account.
 For more information, see [Getting started tutorial](/docs/activity-tracker?topic=activity-tracker-getting-started).

 In a region, you can manage auditing events in {{site.data.keyword.atracker_full_notm}} or in {{site.data.keyword.at_full_notm}}.
 Both options are not allowed in parallel per region.
 If a route is not defined in a region, by default, {{site.data.keyword.at_full_notm}} is the service that you can use to monitor auditing events.
 {: important}